luigisaetta/llamaindex10_oracle/README.md

 ## Embeddings

-One of the key pieces in a **RAG** solution s the Retrieval module.
+One of the key pieces in a **RAG** solution is the Retrieval module.
 To use the **AI DB Vector Store** you need an **Embeddings Model**: a model that does the magic of transforming text in vectors, capturing the content and the semantic of the text.
 The Embeddings Model used in these demos is [Cohere Embeds V3](https://txt.cohere.com/introducing-embed-v3/), provided from **OCI GenAI** service.